To Code Or Not To Code…That Is The Wrong Question

 Since the coding relies on an assessment, and if you paid for that assessment, you are able to decide whether or not to share it with the school.
 Sometimes, parents don’t agree with everything an assessment discovers because they have seen their child perform some behaviour that they didn’t perform for the examiner.
 And it’s true, this is a snapshot and won’t capture every detail about your child’s functioning.
 But a well written assessment report also presents the findings in ranges to cover the possibility that there may typically be more (or less) than what your child accomplished during the testing sessions.
 This is also why some psychologists like to do classroom visits, interview the parents and teachers, and send surveys and behaviour rating scales to both since they have much more information and insight to offer.

 If you agree with most of what the report presents, share this important information with the school.
 Teachers are not mind-readers, and rather than experimenting to figure out what exactly is preventing your child from learning as easily as others, help them along by sharing the findings.
-The assessment report will detail what your child does well, what they struggle with, how to help them and if their struggles are severe enough to qualify for the designation of a specific learning disability or ADHD.
+The assessment report will detail what your child does well, what they struggle with, how to help them and if their struggles are severe enough to qualify for the designation of a specific learning disability or ADHD diagnosis.
 Not sharing the results will mean your child will not get the support they need to succeed.

 IPP Accommodations vs Modifications